 A 70-200mm f/2.8 lens is practically a requirement for any professional or serious amateur photography kit, and these best-selling lenses are often among the most frequently used.
 Thus, having more than one 70-200mm f/2.8 lens option in the Canon RF line-up is justifiable.

 Not so long before this lens's announcement, Canon introduced the first "Z" lens, the nearly identical Canon RF 24-105mm F2.8 L IS USM Z Lens.
-What is the "Z" is for?
+What is the "Z" for?
 This letter designates compatibility with and provides attachment points and contacts for the Canon Power Zoom Adapter PZ-E2 and PZ-E2B.
 These devices provide motorized control of the Z lens's conventional zoom ring.
 A manual aperture ring adds to the "Hybrid" stills and video designation and purpose of these lenses.

 Another big advantage the 70-200 F2.8 Z lens holds over the non-Z lens is compatibility with the Canon RF 1.4x Extender and Canon RF 2x Extender, the primary (only?) complaint I've heard about the non-Z lens.
+The Z lens's incredible sharpness translates into impressive with-extender performance.

-Oh, the "Z" also gives you a choice of colors, black or white.
+Oh, the Z also gives you a choice of colors, black or white.
 I know, that decision will cost you some brain processing cycles.
 You can get both.

 Most photographers find a telephoto zoom lens to be an essential part of their kit, and the 70-200mm range is a top choice to fill that role.